alberto1el/LaraFly/README.md

 #How can I integrate into existing laravel app?
 If you already have a Laravel 5.4 application, you can look into these files:
-- The only added npm dev-dependency here is patternfly 3.20.0 [package.json](https://github.com/so2platform/LaraFly/blob/master/package.json)
+- The only added npm dev-dependencies here are patternfly 3.20.0 and script-loader 0.7.0 [package.json](https://github.com/so2platform/LaraFly/blob/master/package.json)
 - The main mix file that declares the "build process" [webpack.mix.js](https://github.com/so2platform/LaraFly/blob/master/webpack.mix.js)
 - The script which requires patternfly's dependencies [resources/assets/js/patternfly.js](https://github.com/so2platform/LaraFly/blob/master/resources/assets/js/patternfly.js) (note that the normal laravel bootstrap.js file is integrated into this one, which includes axios, lodash, vue, etc)